Gianna Colizza – Headteacher Gesher School.

 Shoshi Wiesenfeld – Office Administrator

-Carly joins Gesher as an office administrator.
-Carly comes from an administration background and is a qualified secretary.
-She has worked in the field of Education for the past 3 years.
-Carly is passionate about special educational needs after her own son was diagnosed with autism at the age of 4.
+Shoshi joins Gesher as our part-time office administrator.
+Shoshi comes from a school administration background.
+She has worked in the field of Education for the past 8 years.
+Shoshi is passionate about her position at Gesher school.